olin-ars/autonomous-research-sailboat/oars_ws/src/oars_pkg/README.md

 `rosrun oars_pkg command_center.py`

 Now, in the first tab/pane, you can type commands to control the simulation.
 As of last commit, the nodes run by `boat.launch` will take care of everything except for the target position and wind direction.
 So, `tp=100,100 aw=0` will do the trick.
+At any time, you can provide commands to update conditions (like setting a new target.)

 ## More on the command center